AGCCS/AGCCS-CTRL22/utils/README.md

 ./dmctrl '{"dst":"*","cmd":"status"}'
 ```

 listens TCP port 8070 and sends the string `{"dst":"*","cmd":"status"}` to the next client to connect (observe the two shell escape characters `'` which are not part of the message).
-The client will be the role node of the mesh netword and, assuming that it runs the [demesh.c](../demesh/) firmware, will decode the JSON formatted message string.
+The client will be the root node of the mesh netword and, assuming that it runs the [demesh.c](../demesh/) firmware, will decode the JSON formatted message string.
 It hence notes the mesh broadcast address `"*"` and forwards the message to all nodes in the mesh.
 The individual nodes in turn decode the message, identify the command `"status"` and reply to the root by a JSON encoded status report regarding their connection to the mesh.
 Available commands are further explained in the [demesh.c documentation](../demesh/NodeControl.md).
 The root note in turn forwards the reply via the TCP connection to the host running `dmctrl.py`.
 Example incl. reply:

 ```
 pi@lrt101:~ $ ./dmctrl.py '{"dst":"*","cmd":"status"}'